DazzlingFugu/ember-cli-embedded/README.md

 ## Configuration

-This plugin is opt-in; by default, it does nothing to your app unless you configure it.
+This plugin is opt-in by default, it does nothing to your app unless you configure it.

 In your `config/environment.js`, add the following config to the `ENV`: